 - Write appropriate scientific reports on their research and findings.

 - Design and prepare posters and slides appropriate for academics as well as to layperson audiences.

-Phys21: Preparing Physics Students for 21st-Century Careers, A 2016 report by the Joint Task Force on Undergraduate Physics Programs* recommends that upon completing an undergraduate physics program, ideally a graduate should be able to [Note: The CU Denver Physics Department is engaged in a process of evaluating these learning goals to identify goals that support our program and values].
+Phys21: Preparing Physics Students for 21st-Century Careers, A 2016 report by the Joint Task Force on Undergraduate Physics Programs (J-TUPP) recommends that upon completing an undergraduate physics program, ideally a graduate should be able to [Note: The CU Denver Physics Department is engaged in a process of evaluating these learning goals to identify goals that support our program and values].

 A. Physics-Specific Knowledge

 A.1.
 Demonstrate the ability to apply fundamental, crosscutting themes in physics, including conservation laws, symmetry, systems, models and their limitations, the particulate nature of matter, waves, interactions, and fields.

 A.2.
 Demonstrate competency in applying basic laws of physics in classical and quantum mechanics, electricity and magnetism, thermodynamics and statistical mechanics and special relativity, and the applications of these laws in areas such as optics, condensed matter physics, and properties of materials.

 A.3.
 Represent basic physics concepts in multiple ways, including mathematically (including through estimations), conceptually, verbally, pictorially, computationally, by simulation, and experimentally.

 A.4.
 Solve problems that involve multiple areas of physics.

 A.5.
 Solve multidisciplinary problems that link physics with other disciplines.